Legal scholar and well-known human rights activist Teng Biao gave a talk at USC on the state of human rights in China.

 The USC U.S.-China Institute informs public discussion of the evolving and multidimensional U.S.-China relationship through policy-relevant research, graduate and undergraduate training, and professional development programs for teachers, journalists, and officials.
-It produces compelling public events, widely-viewed documentary films, and the popular magazines US-China Today
+It produces compelling public events, widely-viewed documentary films, and the popular magazines US-China Today and Asia Pacific Arts.

 USCI Executive Committee, 2017-2018